neongm/wifi-scan-toggle-gui/readme.md

 # Rinvos WiFi Autoconfig Toggle
+Made in an hour for myself, but it seels to do the job so publishing it here to hopefully save some headache for people with the same issue.

 If you run your VR headeset wirelessly using WIFI Hotspot you definitely have noticed that every 15-30 seconds it starts to stutter terribly - this happens because by default windows runs scan for wifi networks every 15-30 seconds and during this scan performance of the hotspot drops a lot, resulting in stutters, lag, artifacting, etc. Annoying stuff.